 If your herniated disc is severe, you might need to do manipulation under anesthesia.
 You’ll be given a light dose of anesthesia for a few minutes.
 This will allow your chiropractor to work on your body without you feeling pain.
 For best results, you’ll need to continue this treatment about once a week every two weeks.

 Many chiropractors also utilize massage therapy.
-This can be very useful at relieving pain and helping your chiropractic session benefits work faster.
+This can be very useful in relieving pain and helping your chiropractic session benefits work faster.
+Here at Better Health Alaska, we offer chiropractic care and massage in Anchorage, Alaska for faster recovery.

 - Stopping pressure around your nerves.